Pawan-1008/Helm-chart-Project/Project.md

 Charts are created as files laid out in a particular directory tree.
 They can be packaged into versioned archives to be deployed.

+We used KillerKoda lab for some security concerns.

 ![image](https://github.com/user-attachments/assets/54177ed6-ef04-4990-b689-dd7329e86324)